Proactive AI Adoption can be Threatening: When Help Backfires: Related Work

 \subsection{Barriers to AI Adoption}

 Even when AI systems deliver measurable performance gains, adoption is not guaranteed.
-Large-scale field studies show productivity improvements across domains—writing \citep{noy_experimental_2023-1}, customer support \citep{brynjolfsson_generative_2023-1}, programming \citep{peng_impact_2023}, and consulting \citep{dellacqua_navigating_2023}.
+Large-scale field studies show productivity improvements across domains, including writing \citep{noy_experimental_2023-1}, customer support \citep{brynjolfsson2025generative}, programming \citep{peng_impact_2023}, and consulting \citep{dellacqua_navigating_2023}.
 Yet, employees often remain reluctant to rely on AI tools.
 Research highlights barriers such as algorithm aversion \citep{dietvorst_algorithm_2015}, trust and transparency concerns \citep{chiu_hearts_2021,glikson_trust_2020}, and social consequences of adoption \citep{tang_no_2023,man_tang_when_2022,berg_capturing_2023}.
-Explanations and transparency features can build trust \citep{ehsan_explaining_2021}, but they may not resolve deeper feelings of threat.
-This suggests that adoption is shaped not only by accuracy and usability, but also by how assistance interacts with basic psychological needs for autonomy and competence.
+Explanations and transparency features can build trust \citep{ehsan_explaining_2021}, but they may not fully address how AI assistance is experienced in relation to professional norms and self-relevant concerns.
+Recent research shows that professionals in high-responsibility roles (e.g., judges and air traffic controllers) raise substantial concerns about how AI assistance may affect reliability, trust, skill requirements, and responsibility in their work, rather than treating AI as a neutral productivity aid \citep{Solovey2025InteractingAI,Schon2025ClearedTakeoff}.
+This suggests that adoption decisions are influenced not only by technical performance, but also by how AI help aligns with professional norms and expectations.